Sparse Partially Linear Additive Models: Statistical Theory

-holds with probability at least $1-4/p$ as long as $\log p \ge M/8$. \end{theorem} \begin{proof} See Appendix~\ref{appendix:thm1_proof}. \end{proof} The above theorem implies that for suitably chosen $\lambda$, \model's prediction error converges to 0 in probability as $N\to\infty$ even if we let $p$ grow like $e^{N^\gamma}$ with $\gamma<1$ (assuming the sets $\L_0$ and $\N_0$ and the coefficients of features in this set remain fixed).
-It also shows that our error grows linearly both in the number of linear and nonlinear features in the true model.
+holds with probability at least $1-4/p$ as long as $\log p \ge M/8$. \end{cor} \begin{proof} See supplementary material. \end{proof} The above corollary implies that for suitably chosen $\lambda$, \model's prediction error converges to 0 in probability as $N\to\infty$ even if we let $p$ grow like $e^{N^\gamma}$ with $\gamma<1$ (assuming the sets $\L_0$ and $\N_0$ and the coefficients of features in this set remain fixed).
+It also shows that our error grows linearly in the number of both linear and nonlinear features in the true model.
 An interesting implication of the theorem is that $\alpha\approx0.58$ is a theoretically justifiable choice (although better performance may be achievable by tuning $\alpha$).

-When all features are linear ($\N_0=\emptyset$), this result reduces to the traditional slow rate bound for the Lasso (up to constants) \cite{rigollet2011exponential}.
-Such bounds have been improved for the Lasso by careful incorporation of the design matrix \cite{hebiri2013correlations}, and we speculate that similar improvement could be developed here.
+When all features are linear ($\N_0=\emptyset$), this result reduces to the traditional slow rate bound for the lasso (up to constants) \citep{rigollet2011exponential}.
+Such bounds have been improved for the lasso by careful incorporation of the design matrix \citep{hebiri2013correlations}, and we speculate that similar improvement could be developed here.

-\subsection{A Comparison to \spam~When All Features Are Linear}
+\subsection{A Comparison to~\spam~When All Features Are Linear}

 We have seen in the previous section that \model~is consistent in prediction error in the presence of both linear and nonlinear features even when $p\gg N$.
 Since \spam~is a special case of \model~(with $\alpha=1$), similar bounds follow easily.
 A natural question then is whether there is any {\em statistical} reason to prefer \model~over \spam~(aside from the easier interpretation of a GPLAM over a GAM when many features are linear).
-Intuitively, it seems that when many features are truly linear, \spam~incurs variance for estimating nonlinear terms without a useful reduction in bias; on the other hand, for \model~this would not happen assuming a sufficiently large parameter for the nonlinear-specific penalty.
+Intuitively, it seems that when many features are truly linear, \spam~incurs variance for estimating nonlinear terms without a useful reduction in bias; on the other hand, for \model~this would not happen, assuming a sufficiently large parameter for the nonlinear-specific penalty.
 We make this intuition more precise by considering a scenario in which \model~is consistent whereas \spam~is not, implying that there is indeed a statistical advantage to using \model.

 Suppose that all $p$ features are linear with equal coefficients, i.e., $\beta_{j}^0=be_1\in\mathbb R^M$, and consider an asymptotic regime in which $p$ is fixed and $N=pM$ with $M,N\to\infty$ (note, Theorem~\ref{thm:oracle} does not apply since here $M>8\log p$).
 We assume that all features are orthogonal, i.e. $\frac1{N}X^TX=I_{N}$, so that \spam~ has a simple closed-form expression: